Skip to main content

 Why are certain bacteria 'bad'?

-We also identified 15 ‘bad bugs’, for which we saw the opposite effects.
+We have also identified 50 ‘bad bacteria’, which have been associated with the opposite effects.

 Did this answer your question?